gmc-code/PC-Microbit-Extension-backup/docs/bots/MiniBit/MiniBit_distance_sensor.rst

 ----

-| The code below, using ``distance() < 50``,  measures the distance to objects and if the distance is less than 50cm it spins the buggy to the left for 1 second.
+| The code below, using ``distance() < 50``,  measures the distance to objects and if the distance is less than 50cm it spins the buggy to the right for 0.1 second and checks again.

 .. code-block:: python